pulse icon

 Michigan Rehabilitation Services (MRS) helps people with existing disabilities and vocational or work-related barriers due to disability prepare for, secure, retain, advance in, or regain employment.
 For more details contact LEO-MRS-CustomerAssistance@michigan.gov or call 517-241-5324 or Toll free: 1-800-605-6722

-No. If a student has to drop out of the program before Day 3 of classes beginning, the student can be rescheduled to a new class beginning within 60 days.
+No. If a student has to drop out of the program before Day 3 of classes beginning, the student can be rescheduled to a new class.
+Restrictions apply.
 Rescheduling to a new start date is only allowed once per student.
 If student does not reschedule within guidelines, all tuition paid is forfeited.

 No. The deposit is completely nonrefundable.
 However, the deposit can be applied to another CNA class offered within a 60-day time frame.
 Rescheduling to a new start date is only allowed once per student.
 If student does not enroll in a class within 60 days of paying deposit, all monies will be forfeited.